 Greenville Organic Foods

-Twenty-one-year old Kavode Yussuf is head of Greenville Organic Foods in Alimosho, near Lagos, Nigeria.
+Kavode Yussuf is a 21-year-old and is head of Greenville Organic Foods in Alimosho, near Lagos, Nigeria.
 The company processes the West African cassava root and turns it into garri, a popular, tapioca-like food.

-The company began in December of 2014 and is making around USD $600 per month.
-Greenville Organic Foods employs two people and provides cassava farmers with stable income, something that they were not previously receiving.
+The company began in Dec.
+2014 and is making around $600 per month.
+Greenville Organic Foods employs two people and provides cassava farmers with a stable income, something that they were not previously receiving.

 “Farmers must sell off their cassava within two weeks of harvesting,” said Yussuf.
 “This makes cassava farmers anxious and this anxiety makes buyers price down the cassava.
 So our coming on board gives some farmers the assurance that there is a market for their product.”

-Yussuf hopes to raise enough money to build a production plant; as of now, due to lack of funding, production and packaging is outsourced.
+Yussuf hopes to raise enough money to build a production plant; as of now, due to lack of funding, production and packaging are outsourced.

 “It will cut our production cost,” he said.
 “We will [be able to] employ more people, make more profits and, best of all, we will be in direct control of the quality of our products.”